Creating a family friendly practice for your staff

 RE-REGISTRATION REQUIREMENTS

-One final point to remember is that even if you have come off the register it is still advisable to maintain professional indemnity insurance.
-Claims can be made against you some time after you leave practice, and if you don’t continue your insurance, or have ‘run-off’ cover, you may find that you have to pay any legal fees yourself.
+You might think that you will not have to pay personal indemnity insurance as you are not in practice.
+However, there is the possibility that a claim can be made against you some time after you leave practice.
+If you don’t continue your insurance, or have ‘run-off’ cover, you may find that you have to pay legal fees yourself.

 RESOURCES